makerdao/dss-teleport/README.md

 # DAI Teleport

 DAI Teleport facility allows users to fast teleport DAI between "domains", i.e. different chains that have a settlement mechanism with Ethereum L1.

 If DAI is teleported from L2 -> L1, this is equivalent to "fast withdrawal".
 First, DAI will be burned on L2, then minted on L1 and sent to the user as soon as the L2 transaction is confirmed.
 After a while, during a settlement process, DAI will be released from L1 Bridge escrow (to have DAI on L2 in the first place, it had to be put on L1 escrow some time before) and burned.

 If DAI is teleported from L2 -> L2, on the source domain it will be burned and on the destination domain it will be minted, while settlement process on L1 will eventually move DAI from source domain bridge escrow to destination domain bridge escrow.

 ## Security

 Smart contracts stored in this repository are part of the bug bounty.
 To disclose any vulnerability please refer to the [bug bounty page](https://immunefi.com/bounty/makerdao/).
+(Note: /src/relays/TrustedRelay.sol is current excluded as that was a proof of concept.)

 ## Domains, Gateways and Teleport Router